dev-pods/build-applications-w-copilot-agent-mode/.github/steps/5-setup-frontend-react-framework.md

-## Step 5: Setup the frontend React framework, update the components, and start OctoFit Tracker app
+## Etapa 5: Configurar o framework React do frontend, atualizar os componentes e iniciar a app OctoFit Tracker

 In this step, we will accomplish the following: